 There were no government restrictions on academic freedom or cultural events.

-The law provides for freedom of assembly, and the government generally respected this right.
-The Ulaanbaatar city government, however, banned public entertainment and sporting events from June 28-30, immediately before and after the parliamentary elections, for the stated purpose of preserving public order.
-The city government also prohibited civil society organizations, political parties, and individuals from organizing demonstrations and protests on Ulaanbaatar’s central square and in other public areas from July 1-17 to ensure public order and foreign guests’ safety during the July 11-13 Naadam festival and the July 15-16 Asia-Europe Meeting Summit.
+The law provides for freedom of peaceful assembly, and the government generally respected this right.
+The Ulaanbaatar city government, however, banned public entertainment and sporting events during June 26-28 and July 6-8 due to the presidential elections, for the stated purpose of preserving public order.

 The law provides for the freedom of association, and the government generally respected this right.